 Amadeo Vázquez y Vázquez.
 Mr. Vázquez y Vázquez is a member of the Company's board of directors.
-He is an independent member of the board of directors of Gas Natural Ban S.A.
 He is a member of the Asociación Empresaria Argentina, of the Fundación Mediterránea, and of the Advisory Board of the Fundación de Investigaciones Económicas Latinoamericanas.
 He served as chief executive officer of Banco Río de la Plata S.A. until August 1997 and was also the chairman of the board of directors of Telecom Argentina S.A. until April 2007.
 Mr. Vázquez y Vázquez is a Spanish and Argentine citizen.

 Guillermo Vogel.
-Mr. Vogel is a member of the Company's board of directors.
-He is the vice chairman of Tamsa, the chairman of Grupo Collado and Exportaciones IM Promoción and a member of the board of directors of each of Alfa, the American Iron and Steel Institute, the Universidad Panamericana - IPADE, SANLUIS Corporación, Canacero, Estilo y Vanidad, Innovare, Novopharm, Corporación Mexicana de Inversiones de Capital and the European Network Business Solutions.
+Mr. Vogel is a member of the Company's board of directors and holds the position of Vice President of Finance.
+He is the vice chairman of Tamsa, the chairman of Grupo Collado, Exportaciones IM Promoción and Canacero, a member of the board of directors of each of Alfa, the American Iron and Steel Institute, the Universidad Panamericana - IPADE, SANLUIS Corporación, Estilo y Vanidad, Innovare, Novopharm, Corporación Mexicana de Inversiones de Capital and the European Network Business Solutions.
 In addition, he is a member of The Trilateral Commission and member of the International Board of The Manhattan School of Music.
 Mr. Vogel is a Mexican citizen.